Unique Characteristic of Mycoplasma

 There are several types of antimicrobial groups specifically suppress the mycoplasma spp but never kill this bacteria due to intracellular location.

 Tiamulin (C32H51NO8S) defined as antimycoplasmal semi synthetics drugs derived from diterpene antimicrobials with a pleuromutilin chemical structure.
-Tiamulin hydrogen fumarate is the form of Tiamulin which is previously known as Tiamutin.
-Pleuromutilins is semi synthetic compounds that discover 1950.
+Tiamulin hydrogen fumarate is the form of Tiamulin which is previously known as Tiamulin.
+Pleuromutilin are semi-synthetic compounds that discover 1950.

-The sulfonamides are derivatives of p-aminobenzene sulfonic acid and are structurally similar to p-aminobenzoic acid (PABA), an intermediate in bacterial synthesis of folic acid.
-They behave as weak organic acids that are poorly water soluble unless prepared as sodium salts.
+The sulfonamides are derivatives of p-aminobenzene sulfonic acid and are structurally similar top-aminobenzoic acid (PABA), an intermediate in the bacterial synthesis of folic acid.
+They behave as weak organic acids that are poorly water-soluble unless prepared as sodium salts.
 Concentrated solutions of the sodium

 Ref Handbook of veterinary pharmacology